AiC-Project/local-aic/README.md

 Unfortunately the apt package "docker-compose" is not compatible with docker-engine, because it depends instead on the docker.io package.
-It is therefore installed as a python package instead. (if you prefer, you can install it in a virtualenv)
+It is therefore installed as a Python package instead. (if you prefer, you can install it in a virtualenv)

 ```